Graduation 2020 On 11th June we celebrated the graduation of this year’...Read all

 Workshops on the use of the ENT are offered to parents at the beginning of the year and are renewable upon request.

-Secondary students and their parents have access to homework, grades and "weekly emails" through the ENT which provides constant feedback on student progress.
+Secondary students and their parents have access to homework, grades and "weekly emails" through the digital workspace which provides constant feedback on student progress.